Mrs. McGeeEmail: firstname.lastname@example.orgPhone: (570) 459-3221 ext. 20500Grade: 2

-Welcome to the 2018-2019 School Year!
+Welcome to the 2019-2020 School Year!
 My name is Melissa McGee and I will be your child’s second grade teacher.
-This will be my thirteenth year teaching at Drums.
-I live in the town of Weatherly with my husband, my daughter who is five years old, my son who is 1 year old, and my dog, Daisy!
+This will be my fourteenth year teaching at Drums.
+I live in the town of Weatherly with my husband, my daughter who is six years old, my son who is 2 years old, and my dog, Daisy!
 I hope you and your child are excited and eagerly anticipating the new year!
 I am sending you this letter to inform you about some basics for the year.
 As time goes on, I will send additional notes as needed.

 Here are some helpful tips to get the year off to a great start…

 - Supplies: Please send in within the first week of school with your child the following items...crayons, pencils, two boxes of tissues, a pack of small sandwich size and large gallon size zip bags.
 I will happily accept other items if you are able to send in for our classroom...white board markers both thin and thick, plain solid colored folders, paper towels, plastic spoons, Clorox/Lysol wipes, baby wipes, and bottles of unscented clear hand sanitizer.
 Thank you so much for helping our classroom with these needed supplies!
 Students will need to bring three sharpened pencils and their home/school folder to class each day.
 I will give the children their folder on the first day.
 Any homework assignments, signed papers, notes, lunch money, etc. should be returned in the school side of the folder.
 Items placed in the home side can stay at home.
 I have glue and scissors in the classroom, so it is not necessary to send these items in with your child.
 If your child wants a small pencil sharpener, please make sure it is the kind that catches the shavings so they do not end up in their desks or on the floor.